faceleg/node-assetify/README.md

 !=assetify.js.emit()
 ```

-You could also pass it a _profile name_, to restrict the output to the client:
+You could also pass it a _profile name_ (or an array of profile names), to restrict the output to the client:

 ```jade
 !=assetify.css.emit('mystical')